junxit/us-congress-bills-119/metadata.md

 - 2025-11-17 — Mr. Garbarino moved to suspend the rules and pass the bill.
 - 2025-11-17 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 402 - 8 (Roll no. 287). (text: CR H4682-4684)
 - 2025-11-17 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 402 - 8 (Roll no. 287). (text: CR H4682-4684)
+- 2025-11-18 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.